See the Story Index for Wael Abdelgawad’s other stories.

 “Would you put away the knife?”

-“This is awesome.”
-His grin exposed several missing teeth.
-“I’m sorry about this -” he waggled the knife, and I saw that it was just a standard dinner knife.
+“I’m sorry about this-” he waggled the knife, and I saw that it was just a standard dinner knife, barely sharp enough to cut a brick of cheese.
 “Nothin’ personal.”
 He tipped his head to one side, his eyes pleading.
-“I’m jonesin’ man, you know.
+“I’m jonesin’ man, you know?
 I’m sick.
 I need a fix real bad.
 You know what that feels like, right?”

 I would put my hips into the kick, so that the it would nearly lift him off the ground, then I’d come down with a vicious slap to the back of his neck.
 The back of the neck is a knockout point and potentially worse.
 A sufficiently hard blow could cause permanent spinal cord injury and even death.
 If that didn’t do it, I would deliver an elbow strike to the jaw, reap one of his legs, stomp the back of the knee to drive him to the ground, and then stomp on the ankle to crush the bones there.
 I would leave him broken on the ground.
 It would be easy.

 I pushed the rage down, forcing it into my belly and screwing the lid on tight.
 I shuddered as I brought my breathing under control.
 My hands stopped twitching and my jaw relaxed.
-It scared me how much of an effort this took.
-For a minute there it was very close.
+It scared me how much effort this took.
+For a minute it was very close.

 “Listen,” I breathed.
 “I’m not a hundred percent sure about the Powerball thing.
 I might have the number wrong.
 Take this for now.”
 I withdrew my wallet and gave him $40.
 “Get something to eat, alright?
 Seriously.
 I know you’re going to get high, but get some food too.
 You need it.”